tonythomasndm/Sentiment-Analysis-NLP/README.md

 You can try out the "NaiveBayesSA" program file and check how this actually works using a sample file "movie_reviews"

-To use my twitter tweet classifier
+To use Twitter Sentiment Analyser

 1. Download the file "TwitterSA.py"
 2. Install the necessary libraries